The Da Vinci Code (film): Thailand

 Christian groups in this mostly Buddhist country protested against the film and called for it to be banned.
 On May 16, 2006, the Thai Censorship Committee issued a ruling that the film could be shown, but that the last 10 minutes would be cut.
 Also, some Thai subtitles were to be edited to change their meaning and passages from the Bible would also be quoted at the beginning and end of the film.

 However, on the following day, Sony Pictures appealed against the ruling, saying it would pull the film if the decision to cut it was not reversed.
 The censorship panel then voted 6–5 that the film could be shown uncut, but that a disclaimer would precede and follow the film, saying it was a work of fiction.

 Protests and other reactions

-There were protesters at several film theaters across the United States on the opening weekend protesting about the themes of the film, citing it as blasphemy and claiming that it shamed both the Catholic Church and Jesus Christ himself.
+There were protesters at several film theaters across the United States on the opening weekend protesting about the themes of the film, calling it blasphemy and claiming that it shamed both the Catholic Church and Jesus Christ Himself.
 More than 200 protesters also turned out in Athens, Greece, to protest against the film's release shortly before opening day.
 In Manila, the film was banned from all theaters by the local MTRCB as an R18 film for the Philippines.
 In Pittsburgh, protesters also showed up at a special screening of the film the day before its widespread release.
 Protests also occurred at the filming sites, but only a monk and a nun stood in a quiet protest at the Cannes premiere.
-In Chennai, India, the film was banned for two months to appease local Christian and Muslim groups.
+In Chennai, India, the film was banned for two months as a precaution against possible communal tensions.